mawentowski/coretech-iot-docs/src/topics/4_import-test/0_flex-dev-guide.md

 ### 'Connect', not 'Reserve'

-The V1 POST `/v1/peripheral/reserve` request should not be confused with the new `/site/v2/reservations` endpoint, they are unrelated.
+The V1 <span class="method post">POST</span> `/v1/peripheral/reserve` request should not be confused with the new `/site/v2/reservations` endpoint, they are unrelated.
 Previously, the purpose of reserving a device was to 'connect' to it.
 The new `/site/v2/reservations` endpoint is about reserving a location for exclusive access to its devices.

-Instead of 'reserving' a device through a POST `/v1/peripheral/reserve` request, you now 'connect' to a device by making a POST `/session/v2/connections` request.
+Instead of 'reserving' a device through a <span class="method post">POST</span> `/v1/peripheral/reserve` request, you now 'connect' to a device by making a <span class="method post">POST</span> `/session/v2/connections` request.
 The outcome of the request is the same, to connect to a device to send and receive messages.

 Instead of passing a `LocatorList` value to identify the peripheral, the IoT Hub identifier `deviceID` is passed.